Little Mix: 2015–2016: Get Weird

 On 15 July 2015, Little Mix announced on Twitter that their third studio album would be titled Get Weird and would be available for pre-order in the UK from the following day, with a global release date set for 6 November 2015.
 The group performed at the Gibraltar Music Festival on 5 September 2015, an annual music festival held in the British Overseas Territory of Gibraltar.
-On 25 September the group released "Love Me Like You" as the second single from the album, it was released as a single only in the UK, Ireland, Australia and New Zealand.
+On 25 September, the group released "Love Me Like You" as the second single from the album; it was released as a single only in the UK, Ireland, Australia and New Zealand.
 The group performed the song for the first time at X Factor Australia in October 2015, then at the Royal Albert Hall in December 2015 and at the Capital Jingle Bell Ball.
-The group's third studio album Get Weird debuted at number 2 in the UK becoming their highest-charting album there.
+The group's third studio album, Get Weird, debuted at number 2 in the UK, becoming their highest-charting album there.
 In the US, the album peaked at number 13 on Billboard 200, making Little Mix the only girl group from the UK to have their first three albums debut in the top fifteen of the Billboard 200.
-The album has been certified double platinum in the UK and has sold over 600,000 units there as of August 2016, making it their best selling album yet.
+The album has been certified double platinum in the UK and has sold over 600,000 units there as of August 2016, making it their best-selling album yet.
 The group performed a medley of "Black Magic" and "Sax" with the former UK X Factor contestant Fleur East on the season finale of X Factor.
-On 5 December the group announced on Twitter that "Secret Love Song" featuring the American R&B singer Jason Derulo would be released as the album's third single.
+On 5 December, the group announced on Twitter that "Secret Love Song", featuring the American R&B singer Jason Derulo, would be released as the album's third single.
 The single reached number six on the UK Singles Chart.
-On 24 February 2016 the group performed "Black Magic" at the 2016 Brit Awards, where they were nominated for Best British Single and British Artist Video.
+On 24 February 2016, the group performed "Black Magic" at the 2016 Brit Awards, where they were nominated for British Single of the Year and British Video of the Year.

-On 13 March 2016 Little Mix embarked on The Get Weird Tour to promote the album, the arena tour consist of 60 dates across Europe, Australia and Asia.
+On 13 March 2016, Little Mix embarked on The Get Weird Tour to promote the album; the arena tour consisted of 60 dates across Europe, Australia and Asia.
 The Get Weird tour sold over 300,000 tickets in the UK.
 On 11 April 2016, the group announced that "Hair" would serve as the fourth single from Get Weird and would feature newly recorded guest vocals from reggae pop recording artist Sean Paul.
-The single was released on 15 April 2016 and reached number 11 on the UK chart while peaking at number 10 in Australia making it their fourth top 10 single there.
+The single was released on 15 April 2016, reaching number 11 on the UK chart and peaking at number 10 in Australia, their fourth top 10 single in the latter country.